 Marine Tordjmann aka OKO DJ is the head of web based LYL radio Paris - where she manages all the programming - and a member of of the label Brothers From Different Mothers.
 Behind the decks she breaks barriers with her elusive taste that defies genre definition and embodies great musical ethic.
 Her sets descriptively delivers sensual, blacker than black body music, electro as well as Italo or industrial music.
-Tonight (Friday, June 9th, 2017) she will play at the femdex promoted kick-off event of Utopia 3000.

 Hi Marine, you must be very busy these days with curating and organizing the Festival Zone Disco Autonome together with your collective Bruits de la Passion.
 Artists like Eva Geist, Mark Knekelhuis and Alexis Le Tan are playing among a lot of french Musicians and DJs.
 Looking through the line-up and music genres - from industrial to balearic sound – I see a definitive statement for underground, yet open minded music that subsequently links to the music that you play in your sets.
 Can you tell us more about your approach to playing music?